Our research is editorially independent but we may earn a commission for purchases made through our links.

 Big Bend in the Chihuahuan Desert is one of the country’s darkest locations, ideal for stargazing, and the Chisos Mountain Lodge is the only accommodation inside the national park.
 It sits at an elevation of 5,400 feet tucked within the Chisos Basin, open year-round.
 It offers a variety of accommodation in rooms and cottages, along with a dining room, gift shop and a small store.
 With daytime highs typically around 60 degrees, snow is usually found only in higher elevations.
 Enjoy hikes with several trails starting right from the lodge’s parking lot, including the famous Window Trail.

 El Tovar Hotel, the crown jewel of the lodges at Grand Canyon National Park, is open year-round and sits right along the rim of the Grand Canyon as it has since 1905.
 Back then, it was so remote that fresh water had to be delivered by train.
 Today you’ll find plenty of modern amenities with rooms that are all distinctly unique.
 Each has a sitting room and several of the suites come with a porch or balcony for gazing out at the canyon.
-The lodge is offering special discounts on select dates this winter that allows visitors to escape the crowds and immerse themselves in nature for as much as 30% its best available rates between November 1, 2019 and February 29, 2020.
-It not only includes overnight accommodation but breakfast for two, enjoyed in a dining room that’s served past presidents and celebrities like Oprah Winfrey and Paul McCartney.
-Discounts of up to 20% can also be enjoyed at the South Rim’s Xanterra souvenir shops.
+The lodge offers lower rates during the winter, allowing visitors to escape the crowds and immerse themselves in nature.
+El Tovar has served past presidents and celebrities like Oprah Winfrey and Paul McCartney.